elatella/jenkins-techlab/content/en/docs/02_first_steps/_index.en.md

 * Multibranch: Jenkins automatically manages jobs based on Jenkinsfiles in branches of a single Git repository.
 * Organization Folder: Jenkins automatically manages jobs for Jenkinsfiles in a set of Git repositories.
 (Currently GitHub and Bitbucket), including pull requests and forks.

-In these labs we use the former method, so that each participant can configure its labs independently.
+In these labs we use the former method, so that each participant can configure their labs independently.
 A ``Jenkinsfile`` provides a single source of truth for a build job <https://en.wikipedia.org/wiki/Single_source_of_truth>.